wsv-accidis/tmeit-android/README.md

 på Kungliga Tekniska Högskolan, KTH._

 ## Status
-Version 1.999 has been published to Google Play.
-This version updated a number of Google APIs and UI components for improved visuals.
+Version 2.0 has been published to Google Play.
+This version added a search feature to the members list as well as updates for a number of components.

 ## Development plan
 This app is still under development but several features are functional and the app is intended